LaffertyDev/Portal0/README.md

 Pre-reqs:

-1. NPM
+1. NPM and NodeJS
-2. Node
+2. Python3
-3. Typescript
-4. an SSL keypair so we can have a local server on https (required for javascript modules).

 Running:

 1. Clone the repository
 2. Run `npm install`
 3. Run `npm run build`
-4. Run `npm run dev`
+4. Server the `www` directory as the root directory of a webserver (`python3 -m http.server`)

 ## Deploying